edoardocattapan/ardo.github.io/_posts/2018-11-17-outside-the-universe,-after-you-die.md

 We don't need to find new ways to transcend life - although I welcome that - because we already do.
 See: life actually ends with death, and there is nothing on the other side.
-Everything (every thing) is on this side.
+Everything (every thing) is necessarily on this side.
 I live, forever.

 Your life really is everything.